snap-stanford/snap-python/doc/source/reference/ConvertESubGraph.rst

 Parameters:

 - *GraphType*: graph class
-    Class of output graph -- one of PNGraph, PUNGraph or PNEANet.
+    Class of output graph -- one of TNGraph, TUNGraph or TNEANet.

 - *EIdV*: Python list or :class:`TIntV`, a vector of ints Edge ids that will be included in the subgraph.